|HMRC Reference:Notice 204A (October 2012)||View Change History|

 No. As a TRC you are authorised on a consignment by consignment basis, therefore you must notify us of, and secure the relevant duty on, each individual consignment before we will provide you with the necessary TCA number.

-We have provided examples of how to calculate the duty for excise goods in Annex 2.
+We have provided examples of how to calculate the duty for excise goods in section 15.
 Please refer to these and to section 9, which tells you more about how to account for the duty.

 EMCS is an electronic system for recording and validating all movements of duty-suspended excise goods within the EU.
 For each movement an electronic record, known as an eAD, must be raised on EMCS and the Administrative Reference Code (ARC) that is generated as a result of this must accompany the goods.